DeDeckerThomas/DeDeckerThomas/README.md

 # Hi there 👋, my name is Thomas
-I am a student Multimedia & Creative Technologies at Howest.
-I really love creating stuff and learn new things.
+Passionate and eager to learn student that strives to find a solution on every problem.
+I am currently stuyding Multimedia & Creative Technologies at Howest and I have experience with Artificial Intelligence and Software Engineering.

 Skills: Python / Java / C# / JavaScript / TypeScript / HTML / CSS